 Wispcare costs $10 per month, and this covers most primary care needs.
 However, Wispcare does not cover birth control and treatment for vaginal infections and oral and genital herpes, so a person must pay extra for any of these.

 Wisp does not currently accept any insurance.

-However, the company accepts FSA and HSA payments, and it offers a wispcount card that people can use to get coupons and discounts on their medication.
+However, the company accepts FSA and HSA payments and offers a “wispcount” card that people can use to get coupons and discounts on their medication.

-Wisp is currently only available to people living in the U.S.
+Wisp is currently only available to people living in the United States.

 Wisp is a company that provides primary care, birth control, and medications for people with cold sores, genital herpes, and UTIs, among other conditions.